Documentation

 Raw text with optional syntax highlighting.

 Displays the text verbatim and in a monospace font.
-This is typically used to embed computer code into your document.
+This is typically used to embed computer code into a document.

-Note that text given to this element cannot contain arbitrary formatting, such as *strong* or _emphasis_, as it is displayed verbatim.
-If you'd like to display any kind of content with a monospace font, instead of using raw, you should change its font to a monospace font using the text function.
+Text given to this element will ignore markup syntax, such as *strong* or _emphasis_, and will be displayed verbatim.
+If you would like to display content with a monospace font while still allowing markup syntax, instead of using raw, you can explicitly set the text font to a monospace font with the text.font parameter.

 Example